fan2/FuturismSchedule/network/Kerberos/Kerberos.md

 ### Authenticating the client and server with a Kerberos ticket
 In the second phase, Alice uses the **TGT** to request ***identification credentials*** from the KDC in order to use a kerberized service, labeled Bob in the figure.
 Because Alice has a TGT, the KDC *does not have to reauthenticate* her, so Alice is not asked again for her password.

-> [SSO](https://en.wikipedia.org/wiki/Single_sign-on) ***shares*** centralized authentication servers that all other applications and systems use for authentication purposes and combines this with techniques to ensure that users *do not* have to actively enter their credentials *more than once*.

 In the third phase, Alice sends the *credentials* to Bob, and Bob sends *authentication information* to Alice.
 The second and third phases are illustrated in Figure 1-3.

 ![Figure 1-3  Authenticating the client and server with a Kerberos ticket](https://developer.apple.com/library/content/documentation/Security/Conceptual/AuthenticationAndAuthorizationGuide/Art/kerberos_2_2x.png)